 But like any software that deals with ever-changing web technologies (especially streaming DRM), there are some caveats.

 That depends on the streaming services you picked.
-This downloader has no requirements of your regional location but some streaming platforms do, such as Hulu which only provides services in the U.S. or Japan.
+This downloader has no requirements of your regional location, but some streaming platforms do, such as Hulu, which only provides services in the U.S. or Japan.

 So if you’ve been on the fence, I’d say try the free 3-download trial.
 See how it performs with your favorite service.
 And then decide if it’s worth investing in.
 As for me, I bought the lifetime plan, and I haven’t looked back.